novemd/novem-counter/README.md

 -----
 Novem Counter is a *very* simple WordPress plugin that allows you to animate a count up from 0 to the number in the shortcode.

-This plugin was initially written by Novem Designs, LLC [link](http://www.novemwebdesign.com) for use in a client project.
+This plugin was initially written by [Novem Designs, LLC](http://www.novemwebdesign.com) for use in a client project.
 Because it was based on code found elsewhere, I offer it up so others may expand on it.

 To Install
 -----------